bertonfederico/mri_compressive_sensing/_0_sparse_representation/README.md

 # MRI signal sparsity

 Sparse **representation** is a fundamental concept in signal processing, particularly useful for compressing and representing signals that contain a large amount of information into a small number of meaningful components.
-In general, a signal $x$ can be represented in a basis (or dictionary) $\Psi$ as a linear combination of a few elements:
+In general, a signal $x$ can be represented in a $\Psi$ basis as a linear combination of a few elements:

 $$
 x = \Psi s